 - Ineligibility for Children with Special Needs.
 If you leave all your money to a child with special needs, they are considered ineligible for any government medical or financial assistance if the amount left is over $2,000.
 Creating special needs trust may be an important planning tool to consider.

-- Community-Property States.
+- The Community-Property States.
 Arizona is one of many community property states.
-If you did not want to name a spouse as beneficiary they must sign a waiver and you would need to name another beneficiary in your will or living trust.
+If you did not want to name a spouse as a beneficiary they must sign a waiver and you would need to name another beneficiary in your will or living trust.

 - Tax Traps.
 In general, life insurance is deemed as a tax-free gift unless more than two people are involved.
 If you and your spouse share a life insurance policy and you want to leave the money to a child, then the government may be entitled to tax the money.
 If you and your spouse create separate policies then the money left to the child will not be taxed.
 You may then just name your child as the beneficiary on the policy.